instacart/redux-rails/README.md

 ```

 #### domain (optional)
+Url domain for your resource(s).
 If you'd like a different domain for a specific resource, you can set `domain` on the resource level as well.
+If you're using multiple configs, each config can have a top-level domain.

 ### fetchParams
 These are the options sent to the `Fetch` call when making any call to your api.
 These map directly to the options available in the [Fetch Request object](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request).

 This is where you would set your headers or credentials, for example.
+This can be set per resource or top-level.
+Each config, if you're using mutliple configs, can also have their own settings.

 ### Using multiple configs
 Multiple configs can be used throughout your Redux store's hierarchy.
-Use combineConfigs to do this.
+Use `combineConfigs` to do this.

 ```js
 import { createStore, applyMiddleware } from 'redux'